btcpayserver/btcpayserver-doc/docs/FAQ/ServerSettings.md

 ./btcpay-admin.sh set-user-admin newadmin@example.com
 ```

-Now you can access with `newadmin@example.com` as admin.
+Now you can access using `newadmin@example.com` as admin.

-When you apply the changes, you'll notice that the newly created user isn't a member of any stores.
-In that case, [follow this guide](https://gist.github.com/justinmoon/8128e66fc11d90ae5732f2491570bfc5) to add the new user to all or certain stores.
+After applying the changes, you’ll notice the newly created admin user isn't automatically added to any stores.
+If your BTCPayServer version is 2.0 or newer, you can manually add the new server admin to the stores.
+For older versions of BTCPayServer, you can regain access to the old server admin account (and thus stores) by either configuring SMTP to send a password reset email or by using the [**Admin Pass Reset** plugin from R0ckstar Dev](https://github.com/rockstardev/BTCPayServerPlugins.RockstarDev/tree/master/Plugins/BTCPayServer.RockstarDev.Plugins.AdminPassReset).

 ### How to add a new user by invite?